keystonejs/keystone/examples/limits/README.md

 ## Instructions

-To run this project, clone the Keystone repository locally, run `pnpm` at the root of this repository, then navigate to this directory and run:
+To run this project, clone the Keystone repository locally, run `pnpm install` at the root of this repository, then navigate to this directory and run:

 ```shell
 pnpm dev